 Beltane is one of the four fire festivals that lie in between each of the Equinoxes and the Solstices.
 In the Northern Hemisphere Beltane marks the middle point between the Spring Equinox and the Summer Solstice.
 In the olden days it was celebrated on the full moon, these days it is the night from the 30th of April to the 1st of May.
 In the Wheel of Life it is right opposite Samhain (the night to the 1st of November also known as Halloween).
 It is said that just like its autumnal equivalent, it is the second night of the year where the veils between the worlds are at their thinnest.
 Magic can happen that night.

-Beltane marks the height of Spring, the beginning of Summer.
-On the night of Beltane all fires in the community were put out and big bonfires were lit to honour the returning powers of the sun.
+Beltane marks the height of Spring and the beginning of Summer.
+On the night of Beltane all fires in the community are put out and big bonfires are lit to honour the returning powers of the sun.
 From these sacred ritual fires the fires in the hearth would be relit.
 Flames, smoke and ashes of the Beltane fires were believed to have purifying and protective powers.
-Often two fires were lit and people and livestock walked between them to be cleansed and blessed.
-The day after the ceremony the kettle was driven out to the summer pastures.
-Couples leapt over the flames to let their bond be blessed by the fire and the community.
-Wishes, dreams and projects were voiced in front of everybody and believed to manifest by jumping over the flames.
+Often two fires are lit and people and livestock would walk between them to be cleansed and blessed.
+The day after the ceremony the cattle are driven out to the summer pastures.
+Couples leap over the flames to let their bond be blessed by the fire and the community.
+Wishes, dreams and projects are voiced in front of everybody and believed to manifest by jumping over the flames.

-In the community here at Findhorn and on Erraid we traditionally (pre-Covid) celebrated Beltane on the 30th of April with a feast and a big bonfire.
-We sang, danced and drummed, wearing flower crowns.
-On the 1st of May we’d erect a Maypole and sing and dance around it.
-Often the pole (ideally a young, thinned out birch tree from the woods) was inserted into the soil by the men, representing the divine masculine.
-On top of the pole a flower crown was placed by the women to represent the divine feminine.
+In the community here at Findhorn and on Erraid we traditionally celebrate Beltane on the 30th of April with a feast and a big bonfire.
+We sing, dance and drum, all whilst wearing flower crowns.
+On the 1st of May we erect a Maypole and sing and dance around it.
+Often the pole (ideally a young, thinned out birch tree from the woods) is inserted into the soil by the men, representing the divine masculine.
+On top of the pole a flower crown is placed by the women to represent the divine feminine.
 Ribbons were strung from the top of the pole.
-Holding on to the ribbons, dances were performed intertwining the ribbons, symbolically interweaving male and female energies.
+Holding on to the ribbons, dances are performed intertwining the ribbons, symbolically interweaving male and female energies.

 *The Celtic Wheel of Life honours the seasonal changes in nature in eight festivals.
 The two Equinoxes, two Solstices and four fire festivals, which are situated right in the middle between each Solstice and Equinox.
 In the Celtic tradition the changes in nature are relating to the changes that take place in our own lives throughout the year.
 Celebrating and marking these points of noticeable shifts in nature helps us honour and integrate these transitions into our own lives and bring body, mind and spirit into harmony with the rhythms of nature.